-Using Street View and Remote Sensing to Assess Risk and Empower Small Businesses
+Using Street View and Remote Sensing methods to infer ground level socio-economic realities

 Harnessing the Build Environment as an Input.

-Recent advances in remote sensing, computer vision, and geospatial analytics have opened new frontiers for credit assessment.
-Satellite imagery and Street View data provide rich, scalable sources of information about the built environment, enabling the quantification of factors such as population density, thermal comfort, socio-economic context, and urban morphology.
-By integrating these datasets, it is possible to construct composite metrics that capture the “business-location fit” of individual establishments—a concept that goes beyond traditional financial indicators to reflect the unique advantages and constraints of specific urban locations.
+Recent advances in remote sensing, computer vision, and geospatial analytics have opened new frontiers in how urban environments can be understood and measured.
+Satellite imagery and street-level data now provide rich, scalable layers of information about the built environment, enabling the quantification of patterns such as population density, thermal conditions, land use dynamics, and urban form.

 Geolocating the Development of this Tool : Chennai, India